-Never pull the trigger(s) until you are actually ready to fire.
-Keep your fingers off the trigger(s) and outside of the trigger guard until you are ready to pull the trigger and fire the shotgun.
-When opening and closing the action and when engaging or disengaging the safety mechanism, make sure your fingers are outside the trigger guard and away from the trigger(s).
+Never pull the trigger until you are actually ready to fire.
+Keep your fingers off the trigger and outside of the trigger guard until you are ready to pull the trigger and fire the rifle.
+When opening and closing the action and when engaging or disengaging the safety mechanism, make sure your fingers are outside of the trigger guard and away from the trigger.